Anihilat0r/CentralPU/README.md

 # 4bit opcode 8bit data cpu

+This cpu reads the program stored in memory and executes its instructions.
+In the present configuration it uses 4 bits for each operation code and 8 bits for storing data.

-The following are the operations paired with their corresponding opcodes:
+## The following are the operations paired with their corresponding opcodes

  1) 0000 XXXXXXXX  : ACC keeps its value, no write to M[], PC increments by 1
  2) 0001 XXX AAAAA : Load ACC M[AA]